mjcocat/Dispatacharr-Security-Camera-Channels/README.md

 ## Installation

-1. Copy `plugin_final.py` to your Dispatcharr plugins directory
+1. Upload the Zip file through Dispatcharr plugins
-2. Restart Dispatcharr
+2. Restart Dispatcharr container
 3. The plugin will appear in your plugins list as "Security Camera"

 ## Usage